traberph/getgit/README.md

 Usage: `getgit install <tool>`

 Clones the repository and sets up the tool according to its configuration.
 If a tool exists in multiple sources, prompts for selection.
+The install command can also be used to change between --release and --edge

 Flags:
 - `--release, -r`: Install the latest tagged release (default)